SapirBashan/Server_Movie_App_API/README.md

 - **Data Persistence**: MongoDB ensures data persistence, durability, and high availability, critical for a reliable application.

 The backend interacts with MongoDB to perform CRUD operations, enabling seamless storage and management of movie data within the application.

-Certainly!
-Here are three code snippets based on what you've shared:

 1. **MongoDB Integration for Movie Storage:**
 ```csharp